Lvalder1/Rock-Paper-Scissors/README.md

 ## Installing

-To install this project and get it working in your local development enviroment you first need to clone down the GitHub repositry using the following command in GitBash:
+To install this project and get it working in your local development enviroment you first need to clone down the GitHub repository using the following command in GitBash:
 `git clone https://github.com/Lvalder1/Rock-Paper-Scissors.git`

 Then open up the folder in your favorite code editor and run a local development server to run the project.